WildernessLabs/Documentation/docs/Meadow/Release_Notes/v1/index.md

 We’re also shipping a big stability improvement by improving how the OS manages and switches between threads.

-Note - starting with v1.9.0.0 and CLI v2.0, you’ll need to create a free Meadow account to download new versions of the Meadow OS.
+Note - starting with v1.9.0.0 and CLI v2.0, you’ll need to [create a free Wilderness Labs account](https://identity.wildernesslabs.co/signin/register) to download new versions of the Meadow OS.

 ### Meadow.OS